We're committed to reducing the negative environmental impact of the activities taking place in our venues and through our work around the City.

 - 59% of our waste was recycled in 2017/2018, with the remainder being burned for energy.
 Components from equipment are stripped and equipment recycled.
 Coffee cups sorted and recycled by special arrangement.

-- R Durtnell & Sons have re-used 400 tonnes of earth from the redevelopment of the Corn Exchange and Studio Theatre, redistributing this to other sites.
-They recycle or burned all non-hazardous waste.
+- We have re-used 400 tonnes of earth from the redevelopment of the Corn Exchange and Studio Theatre, redistributing this to other sites, recycling or burning all non-hazardous waste.